sbryngelson/group-docs/group-syllabus/figures.md

 In some cases, Tikz will scale the axis label by some $k$-th power of $10$, indicated using $\cdot 10^n$.
 If possible, it would be preferable to replace the $\cdot$ symbol with $\times$.
 This may be done by ways of inserting the expression `tick scale binop=\times` in the axis environment.

+When naming your axes, ensure the chosen labels clearly convey what quantities or qualities they describe.
+For example, suppose you seek to indicate how your algorithm scales with the number of lattice sites.
+"Number of Lattice Sites" conveys this intention, albeit long.
+However, simply using "Lattice Sites" is unclear.
+Someone unfamiliar with the content may interpret this as referring to data describing different points on a given lattice.

+It may be helpful to indicate that the axis is logarithmic by including "(log)" in the axis label.

 ### Information quantity

 Your figures should only contain the information required to tell the story or demonstrate the desired results.